michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 * *On write*: as soon as the db detects a conflict, it calls the conflict handler.
 * *On read*: all conflicting writes are stored and next time data is read, multiple versions are returned so user/app can resolve.

-Conflict resolution usually applies at individual row/document level.
+Conflict resolution usually applies at individual row/document level, not for an entire transaction.

 ### Multi-Leader Replication Topologies

 *Replication topology* describes the communication paths along which writes are propogated.
-Tyoes:
+Types:

 * Most common: *all-to-all*, in which every leader sends its writes to every other leader.
     * Fault tolerance is easier in connected topologies, there is no SPOF.